-According to the official histories, at 1am on Sunday 15th February 2004, in a smoky Hamburg bar some members of this embryonic live coding community formed TOPLAP3 (a Temporary Organisation for the Promotion of Live Algorithm Programming) in order to promote and cement the ideas of live coding.
+According to the official histories, some members of this embryonic live coding community were attending the "Changing Grammars" symposium at the HFBK (Hamburg Academy of Fine Arts[3]).
+At 1am on Sunday 15th February 2004, in a smoky Hamburg bar TOPLAP[4] was formed (a Temporary Organisation for the Promotion of Live Algorithm Programming) in order to promote and cement the ideas of live coding.
 Later that day, on a Ryanair transit bus from Hamburg to Lübeck, the TOPLAP manifesto was born: